Surajv311/mDumpSWE/README.md

   - For more details, my notes: [cs_core_notes _al](https://github.com/Surajv311/myCS-NOTES/blob/main/CS_CORE-NOTES/DBMS/dbms%20(5).jpg)
 - `SELECT CURRENT_TIMESTAMP()` - Return the current date and time.
 - The `TRUNCATE` statement removes all data from a table but leaves the table structure intact.
 The `DELETE` statement is used to remove rows from a table one by one.
 The `DROP` statement deletes the entire table, including all data and the table structure. [difference truncate, delete, drop _al](https://stackoverflow.com/questions/32499763/what-is-the-difference-between-truncate-drop-and-delete-of-tables-and-when-to)
-- [VIEW Table _al](https://stackoverflow.com/questions/6015175/difference-between-view-and-table-in-sql): A view is a virtual table whose contents are defined by a query.
-Unless indexed, a view does not exist as a stored set of data values in a database.
-Instead of sending the complex query to the database all the time, you can save the query as a view and then SELECT * FROM view.
-You can think of a view as a "saved select statement" that you can repeat.
-It's not really a table; even though some databases allow to create views that have a real table beneath, it's really just a SELECT statement which returns results.
 - LIKE Operator: We use the SQL LIKE operator with the WHERE clause to get a result set that matches the given string pattern.
 Eg: `SELECT * FROM Customers WHERE country LIKE 'UK';`
 - `WITH` Clause: A WITH clause defines a temporary data set whose output is available to be referenced in subsequent queries.
 Eg: